FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

     Given a binary tree, find its maximum depth.
     The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

+## 107. Binary Tree Level Order Traversal II

+this is the description :

+    Given a binary tree, return the bottom-up level order traversal of its nodes' values. (ie, from left to right, level by level from leaf to root).

+    For example:
+    Given binary tree {3,9,20,#,#,15,7},
+        3
+       / \
+      9  20
+        /  \
+       15   7
+    return its bottom-up level order traversal as:
+    [
+      [15,7],
+      [9,20],
+      [3]
+    ]

 ## 110. Balanced Binary Tree

 this is the description :